 iTeknic IK-BH001 Wireless Earbuds Review

-The best wireless earbuds with long battery life (at the time of writing this).
+The best wireless earbuds with 1-day battery life (at the time of writing this).

 iTeknic isn’t a known brand, but they’re attacking the market with a competitive pair of wireless earbuds.

 Battery life is always a concern, and that’s exactly what these iTeknic Bluetooth earbuds excel at.

 Their fantastic battery life is extended far beyond even premium earphones (from reputable brands).

 While the “average” battery lasts around 8 hours and 10 is a positive, these buds offer double the time.

 So, battery life is remarkable, but what about other features?

 Read the rest of the iTeknic review below.

 - Best-in-class battery life (up to 24 hours)